Shopify CRO for Beginners: Essential Tips and Strategies

 Helping you target customers who are looking for a specific type of product or service.

-That said, it’s essential to balance showcasing too many reviews and testimonials and not enough.
+That said, it’s important to have a balance between showcasing too many reviews and testimonials, and not enough.
 If you don’t show any, then visitors may think that your business has something to hide, which could make them not trust you.

 For example, Navy Hair Care saw a 264% increase in repeat-visit rates, an engagement rate of 73% on shoppable Instagram posts, and 360 checkout comments on average when they combined text-based reviews with customer media.